-In the three months ended March 30, 2024, revenue decreased by \$219 million, or 48%, compared to the three months ended April 1, 2023, due to a decrease of \$233 million, or 58%, in EyeQTM SoC revenue, primarily attributable to a 56% reduction in volume resulting from the usage of meaningful excess inventory at our previously accumulated Tier 1 customers to satisfy demand.
-This was partially offset by an increase of \$14 million in SuperVisionTM related revenue.
-Average System Price, calculated as the sum of revenue related to EyeQTM and SuperVisionTM systems divided by the number of systems delivered, increased by approximately 13%, primarily due to the higher percentage of SuperVisionTM related revenue as compared to the first quarter of 2023.
+In the three months ended March 30, 2024 June 29, 2024, revenue decreased by \$219 million \$15 million, or 48% 3%, compared to the three months ended April 1, 2023, July 1, 2023.
+This decrease in revenue was primarily due to a decrease of \$233 million, \$40 million or 58% 10% in EyeQTM SoC revenue primarily mostly attributable to a 56% 9% reduction in volume resulting from the usage of meaningful the remaining excess inventory at our previously accumulated Tier 1 customers to satisfy demand.
+This was partially mostly offset by an increase of \$14 million \$25 million in SuperVisionTM related revenue.
+Average System Price, calculated as the sum of revenue related to EyeQTM and SuperVisionTM systems divided by the number of systems delivered, increased by approximately 13% 5%, due to the higher percentage of SuperVisionTM related revenue as compared to the second quarter of 2023.